ninech/reception-old/README.md

 ## Installation

-### dnsmasq

-For resolving the `.docker` local top-level domain to `localhost`, we rely on *dnsmasq*.
-We installed it locally and did not explore a Docker-based solution.
+For resolving the `.docker` local top-level domain to `localhost`, changes to your local configuration are required.
+We rely on *dnsmasq* for the resolution of `.docker` to `localhost`.
+We installed it locally and did not yet explore a Docker-based solution.

 ### Linux